Sidelined by a Dislocated Shoulder

 - Approximately 25% of shoulder dislocations have associated fractures.

 - Closed reduction, without the need for surgery, is the most common initial treatment.
-Medications may be required for sedation to help facilitate the reduction.
+Medications may be required for sedation to help relax the muscles surrounding the shoulder and facilitate the reduction.

 What is dislocation of the shoulder?
 What causes a shoulder dislocation?